astral-sh/docs/site/uv/reference/cli/index.md

 May also be set with the `UV_PUBLISH_TOKEN` environment variable.
 ```

-[`--trusted-publishing`](#uv-publish--trusted-publishing) *trusted-publishing* : Configure using trusted publishing through GitHub Actions.
+[`--trusted-publishing`](#uv-publish--trusted-publishing) *trusted-publishing* : Configure trusted publishing.

 ```
-By default, uv checks for trusted publishing when running in GitHub Actions, but ignores it if it isn't configured or the workflow doesn't have enough permissions (e.g., a pull request from a fork).
+By default, uv checks for trusted publishing when running in a supported environment, but ignores it if it isn't configured.

+uv's supported environments for trusted publishing include GitHub Actions and GitLab CI/CD.

 Possible values:

-- `automatic`: Try trusted publishing when we're already in GitHub Actions, continue if that fails
+- `automatic`: Attempt trusted publishing when we're in a supported environment, continue if that fails
 - `always`
 - `never`
 ```